Daubert-Ready CPA Expert Witness Checklist for Financial Disputes

 What credentials should a CPA expert witness have for business valuation cases?

 For business valuation cases, the most relevant credentials are CPA (active license), ABV (Accredited in Business Valuation, issued by the AICPA), and prior testimony experience in comparable matters.
-The ABV is specifically recognized by courts as evidence of specialized valuation competency.
+The ABV designation requires demonstrated competency in business valuation methodology and is recognized across litigation, arbitration, mediation, and other dispute-resolution settings.
 The CFF (Certified in Financial Forensics) credential is equally important in matters involving forensic accounting, fraud, or damages analysis.

 Can a CPA expert witness be excluded under Daubert?

 Yes.
-CPA expert witnesses are excluded under Daubert when they fail to demonstrate that their methodology is reliable, when their opinions are not supported by sufficient facts, or when their application of the methodology to the facts of the case is flawed.
-Common grounds for exclusion include applying an inapplicable valuation approach, relying on unsupported assumptions, or failing to adequately document the basis for the opinion in the written report.
+CPA expert witnesses can be excluded or have their testimony limited when they fail to demonstrate that their methodology is reliable, when their opinions are not supported by sufficient facts, or when their application of the methodology to the facts of the case is flawed.
+Courts, arbitrators, and other adjudicators applying Daubert, Frye, and equivalent reliability standards evaluate the same core issues — methodology, factual support, and proper application.
+Common grounds for exclusion or limitation include applying an inapplicable valuation approach, relying on unsupported assumptions, or failing to adequately document the basis for the opinion in the report.

 What should be included in a CPA expert witness report?